Alessio2704/monte-carlo-simulator/README.md

   - **Ergonomic Syntax:** Includes intuitive bracket syntax (`variable[index]`) for element access, slice-like syntax (`variable[:-1]`) for deleting elements, and numeric separators (`1_000_000`) for enhanced readability.
 - **🚀 High-Performance Backend:** A core engine written in modern C++17, fully multithreaded to leverage all available CPU cores for maximum simulation speed.
   - **Robust Error Handling:** Features comprehensive static type inference in the compiler and detailed runtime checks in the engine, providing clear and precise error messages for common issues like incorrect function arguments or vector dimension mismatches.
-- **🐍 Smart Validating Compiler:** A robust compiler, `vsc`, transpiles ValuaScript into a JSON recipe.
-It provides **clear, user-friendly error messages** and performs advanced **static type inference** to catch logical errors before execution.
+- **🐍 Intelligent Optimizing Compiler:** A robust compiler, `vsc`, transpiles ValuaScript into a JSON recipe.
+It performs advanced optimizations like **Loop-Invariant Code Motion** (moving deterministic calculations out of the main simulation loop) and **Dead Code Elimination** (removing unused code) to generate a highly efficient execution plan.
+  - It provides **intelligent, user-friendly warnings**, performs **static type inference** to catch logical errors before execution, and offers **verbose feedback** on its optimization process.
 - **⚙️ Streamlined Workflow:** A `--run` flag allows for a seamless, one-step compile-and-execute experience.
 - **📊 Instant Visualization:** A `--plot` flag automatically generates a histogram of the simulation output, providing immediate visual analysis.
 - **📈 Data Export:** Natively supports exporting full simulation trial data to CSV files for further analysis with the `@output_file` directive.